Blomfontein Eco-tourism Project

 Management of Alien Grasses

 Alien invasive grasses are increasingly threatening the rare and special plants.
-In the Nieuwoudtville Wild Flower Reserve Indigo is currently undertaking trials to establish best management for wild oat infested Dolerite Renosterveld.
+In the Nieuwoudtville Wild Flower Reserve Indigo has undertaken trials to establish best management for wild oat infested Dolerite Renosterveld.

-This project is funded by CEPF and is implemented with support of Simon Todd (UCT) and Eugene Marinus (SANBI).
+This project was funded by CEPF and is implemented with support of Simon Todd (UCT) and Eugene Marinus (SANBI).